 - Arjuna from the Omidyar Network, lives in Silicon Valley and, is looking for people who want to change lives in Africa to bring their ideas forward.

-– Ann is working to establish meaningful social games for change and reach young people to work on projects around wealth and prosperity, and she is looking for experienced African in games design, and social innovation projects as well as partners, investors, and interns
+- Ann is working to establish meaningful social games for change and reach young people to work on projects around wealth and prosperity, and she is looking for experienced Africans in games design, and social innovation projects as well as partners, investors, and interns.

-– Debbie of Aecom/Stanford Business School focuses on entrepreneurship and innovation in emerging markets, especially on the bottom of the pyramid, helping people to deal with poverty issues that can scale.
-They are seeking entrepreneurs (in Africa, Asia, Latin America) who would want assistance from Stanford and are willing to case studies for research
+- Debbie of Aecom/Stanford Business School focuses on entrepreneurship and innovation in emerging markets, especially at the bottom of the pyramid, helping people to deal with poverty issues that can scale.
+They are seeking entrepreneurs (in Africa, Asia, and Latin America) who would want assistance from Stanford and are willing to do case studies for research

 - Isis from inMobi spoke of the scalable potential for mobile advertising to the 500-600 million phone users in Africa as that will be the main way people access the net.
 She is seeking talented women to work at the company.